Our goal is to share information and products that are truly helpful to renters.

 What you need to consider to make your big decision

 So, you’re starting to think about whether you’re ready to buy a house.
-Let us be the first to say “Congratulations!” and also the first to say “Take a deep breath!”
-The process can feel intimidating to a lot of people, and studies say it can be one of the most stressful processes you can go through in your life.
+Let us be the first to say “Congratulations!” and also the first to say “Take a deep breath!”.
+Everyone loves being a house owner.
+The process, however, may seem intimidating to a lot of people, and studies say it can be one of the most stressful processes you can go through in your life.
 In fact, even starting the process can be stressful, as many people don’t even know when they should begin looking — or thinking about looking.

-This is probably the biggest factor for many people.
-A house is a big financial investment and that’s a big deal.
-It’s likely the largest purchase you’ll ever make and that can be stressful.
+A house is likely the largest purchase you’ll ever make and that can be stressful.
 If you’re thinking about taking the plunge, take a look at your finances to see if they’re in order.
 Here are some things to look for:

 The amount of debt you have can have a major negative impact on your finances.
 If you’ve got a ton of student debt or credit card debt that’s built up over the course of a few years, you might not be in the best position to buy a house.